flowx-ai/docs-flowx/docs/building-blocks/node/exclusive-gateway-node.md

 * **Conditions** - selecting the **Gateway Decisions** tab of the gateway we can see that we can configure a list of conditions (**if, else if, else**) and **select** from a dropdown where we should go if the condition is **true**

 :::warning
-Expression order is important because the first **true** evaluation will stop the execution and the token will move to the selected node.&#x20;
+Expression order is important because the first **true** evaluation will stop the execution and the token will move to the selected node.
 :::

 ![](./img/gateway_exclusive_conditions.png)